Azure-Samples/agent-openai-java-banking-assistant/README.md

 To then limit access to a specific set of users or groups, you can follow the steps from [Restrict your Microsoft Entra app to a set of users](https://learn.microsoft.com/entra/identity-platform/howto-restrict-your-app-to-a-set-of-users) by changing "Assignment Required?" option under the Enterprise Application, and then assigning users/groups access.
 Users not granted explicit access will receive the error message -AADSTS50105: Your administrator has configured the application <app_name> to block users

-## App Continuos Integration with GitHub Actions
+### App Continuous Integration with GitHub Actions

 1. **Create a Service Principal for the github action pipeline**